Pritam216/next_word_predictor_lstm_streamlit/README.md

 # next_word_predictor_lstm_streamlit
-this is the streamlit application that is based on the topic History of Artificial Intelligence by using LSTM
+This is the streamlit application that is based on the topic History of Artificial Intelligence by using LSTM